About the Implementation Task Force (SH4All-ITF)

 - That the sexual exploitation industries (including pornography and strip/exotic clubs), are intrinsically exploitative, de-humanizing, objectifying, and violent industries that profit from the oppression and trauma of others.

 - We consider the purchase and commodification of human bodies for sexual gratification a severe human rights violation that is incompatible with a socially just society.

 - Commercial sexual exploitation (CSE) is the culmination of patriarchal, colonialist, sexist, racist, classist, heterosexist, ageist, and ableist systems of oppression.
 CSE is not only caused by these systems of oppression, it also perpetuates and provides economic incentives to support them.

-- That coercive social forces and systemic oppression play a major role in grooming women and children into the sex trade.
-This includes: the objectification of women and girls so that their social value is defined by their sexuality/desirability; economic inequality and the lack of options and resources for women; the pervasiveness of male violence against women and girls (and boys), which results in past and present trauma.
+- That coercive social forces and systemic oppression play a major role in grooming people of all ages, particularly women and children, into the sex trade.
+This includes: the objectification of women and girls so that their social value is defined by their sexuality/desirability; economic inequality and the lack of options and resources; the pervasiveness of male violence against women and children, which results in past and present trauma.
 All of these forces eliminate an individual's capacity to truly and freely consent.
 Without the ability to truly and freely consent, due to the threat and/or reality of violence, and other coercive tactics of control, prostitution is rape.
 Paid rape.

 - In the necessity of male accountability (men being the primary traffickers and exploiters/buyers) and public visibility of those responsible for this exploitation.

 - Zero-tolerance and the total abolition of all forms of violence, exploitation, and trafficking is the only way to begin the path toward true liberation for all oppressed groups.